 We will not consider your application if you exceed any of the specified page limits and/or you do not follow the proper format.

 A complete application includes:

-- Your research description should include all appropriate details necessary for judging the quality of your research or creative endeavor.
+- Your research description should include all appropriate details necessary for judging the quality of your research.
 Depending upon your discipline, this may include:

 - Experimental design